|Nutritional Guidelines (per serving)|

 Prepare an 8-inch pan by covering it with aluminum foil and spraying it with nonstick cooking spray.

-Combine the sugar and the corn syrup in a large heavy-bottomed saucepan over medium heat.
-Stir constantly until mixture is vigorously boiling, about 8-10 minutes.
+Combine 1 cup of sugar and the corn syrup in a large heavy-bottomed saucepan over medium heat.
+Stir constantly until mixture is vigorously boiling, about 8 to 10 minutes.

-Continue cooking, stirring occasionally, until the candy reads 280 degrees on the candy thermometer, soft crack stage.
+Continue cooking, stirring occasionally, until the candy reads 280 F on the candy thermometer, soft crack stage.

 While you are waiting for the candy to reach the proper temperature, mix the water, pectin, and baking soda in medium saucepan.
 Place over high heat and cook to boiling point.
 Remove from heat and set aside to cool slightly.